thoomi/traffic-sign-classifier/writeup.md

 ![Example 1][example_image4]
 ![Example 1][example_image5]

 * The first image is a sign painted on the street.
-Because of that it has quite a perspective distortion and might be difficult to classify.
+Therefore it has quite a perspective distortion and might be difficult to classify.

 * The second image is a different version of the German 30 km/h speed limit sign.
-I wanted to see if the network is able co classify it correctly, but I guess due to the additional characters on the sign this might be hard.
+I wanted to see, if the network is able to classify it correctly.
+I guess due to the additional characters on the sign this might be hard classify.

 * The third image contains a yield sign partly overlapped by a tree.
 The overlap could influence the classification probability and the model might not be as certain.